 - Responsive nature: Most web applications are responsive and, therefore, user-friendly in all devices.

-- Inexpensive: Web app development is much cheaper when compared to mobile app development as it incorporates common code and remote servers.
+- Inexpensive: When comparing application development, web app development is much cheaper than mobile app development as it incorporates common code and remote servers.

 - No storage requirement: Web applications don’t need to be downloaded.
 Therefore, they don’t take up any storage space in the device and can easily be used in the browser.
 All information is stored in the user’s database.